Last updated 09/11/2023

-In my list below I have tried to list the certification that is most relevant to a Database Developer, Data Engineer or a Database Administrator role.
-Most vendor certifications are now role based focused (rather than being strictly SQL based) and centered around the vendor’s cloud-based product features.
-I’ve also included a few vendor neutral certifications and a few from educational websites (that may not fit the strict definition of a certification) in my list as well.
+In my list below, I have tried to list the certification that is most relevant to a Database Developer, Data Engineer, or Database Administrator role.
+I’ve also included a few vendor-neutral certifications and a few from educational websites (that may not fit the strict definition of a certification) in my list as well.

 Feel free to add any comments or list any certifications or vendors I may have missed.